processone/tsung/docs/conf-file.rst

-id                   tsung user id start                timestamp when request was started connect              duration in msec to establish the TCP connection, 0 if the connection was already established time_to_first_byte   duration in msec it took after request was send, before first response byte was received duration             duration in msec for the entire request to complete (connect + time to first byte + rest of transfer) host                 server host name http_method          HTTP Method/Verb (GET, POST, PUT, etc.) relative_url         Relative URL http_status          status HTTP response status (200, 304, etc.) response_size        response size (in bytes) transaction          name of the transaction (if any) this request was made in match                if a match is defined in the request: match|nomatch (last <match> if several are defined)
+id                   tsung user id start                timestamp when request was started connect              duration in msec to establish the TCP connection, 0 if the connection was already established request_duration     duration in msec to send the request headers and payload if any time_to_first_byte   duration in msec it took after request was send, before first response byte was received duration             duration in msec for the entire request to complete (connect + time to first byte + rest of transfer) host                 server host name http_method          HTTP Method/Verb (GET, POST, PUT, etc.) relative_url         Relative URL http_status          status HTTP response status (200, 304, etc.) request_size         request size, headers and payload, if any (in bytes) response_size        response size (in bytes) transaction          name of the transaction (if any) this request was made in match                if a match is defined in the request: match|nomatch (last <match> if several are defined)